JoeHancock1995/TriviaGame/README.md

 # TriviaGame

-Triviia game about things nuclear weapons related.
+Trivia game about things nuclear weapons related.

-There is 8 total questions you have 30 seconds to answer.
+There is 8 total questions and the user has 30 seconds to answer each one.
-At the end a score will be shown
+When complete, you will be given how many questions were correct and incorrect.

 Good Luck.